Capitol riot trial opens for Cowboys for Trump founder

 Reffitt’s conviction on all charges could give prosecutors more leverage in negotiating plea deals in many other cases or discourage other defendants from going to trial.
 The outcome of Griffin’s trial also could have a ripple effect, helping others to decide whether to let a judge or a jury decide their case.

-In a video taken in a parking lot outside the Capitol on Jan.
-5, Griffin said he came to Washington for “possibly the most historic day for our country in my lifetime” and trusted that Vice President Mike Pence would “do the right thing.”

-After attending President Donald Trump’s “Stop the Steal” rally on Jan.
-6, Griffin and Struck walked over barriers and up a staircase to enter a stage that was under construction on the Capitol’s Lower West Terrace for Biden’s inauguration, according to prosecutors.

-Struck is listed as one of three government witnesses.
+Struck was listed as one of three government witnesses.
 Prosecutors also intend to call a Capitol police inspector and a U.S. Secret Service inspector.

-Prosecutors want to use Griffin’s own words against him.
-They plan to play video recordings of his statements and actions in Washington.

 A key question in Griffin’s case is whether he entered a restricted area while Pence was still present on Capitol grounds, a prerequisite for the U.S. Secret Service to invoke access restrictions.
 Griffin’s attorneys say Pence had already departed the Capitol before the earliest that Griffin could have entered a restricted area.